greenplum-db/pxf/pxf/pxf-jdbc/README.md

 After this, all PXF segments are restarted.

-Then a table in HAWQ is created:
+Then a table in GPDB is created:
 ```
 CREATE EXTERNAL TABLE myclass(
     id integer,